 You can take photos with your cell phone or tablet.
 No DSLR or similar cameras are allowed unless used during a pre-scheduled photoshoot.
 If you want to use images for commercial or editorial use, or to take portrait photos, you must have written permission and a reservation.

 Shoot fees may be required and revenue generated from these shoots help The Neon Museum and its mission to preserve the history of Las Vegas.

 You can read The Neon Museum’s photography policy here.

 Before you go to The Neon Museum:

 The Neon Museum is an all-outdoor venue.
-Be sure to check with the local news for current travel advisories.

 Also, be sure to book your tickets ahead of time.
 Tickets open the month before.
 So if you want to go on November 17, tickets will be available beginning October 1.
 Tickets maybe be available the day of, but that’s not a guarantee and you may not get your desired time slot.
 You can book tickets here.